 Additional Services and Classes

 The Heart Ministry Center offers other services and programs on a weekly or monthly basis.
 Attorneys provide free legal advice on civil matters related to family law, employment and landlord-tenant disputes.
 The schedule of classes and groups varies, but typically includes job search assistance, parenting classes and various support groups.

 Holidays and Other Special Events

 Throughout the year, the Center offers various special events to better meet the needs of clients.
 These special events may include holiday

-pantries, back-to-school events, health screenings, community gardening events or block parties.
+pantries, back-to-school events, health screenings or block parties.
 Check the Center calendar or contact the Center to ask about upcoming events.